+Benefits

-Benefits Habilitative Services Benefits are based on the setting in which Benefits are based on the Outpatient Facility Services Covered Services are received. setting in which Covered Services are received.
-See "Office Visits" and "Outpatient Facility Services" for details on Benefit Maximums.
-See "Office Visits" and "Outpatient Facility Services" for details on Benefit Maximums.
+Habilitative Services Benefits are based on the setting in which Benefits are based on the

+Outpatient Facility Services Covered Services are received. setting in which Covered Services are received.

+See "Office Visits"

+and "Outpatient See "Office Visits"

+Facility Services" for and "Outpatient

+details on Benefit Facility Services"

+Maximums. for details on

+Benefit

+Maximums.

 Benefits In-Network Out-Of-Network

 Hinge Health

 Online/Virtual Physical Therapy No Copayment, Deductible or Coinsurance Not covered

 Digital program for back and joint pain

 Hinge Health is a digital exercise therapy program, to support back and joint health.
 Hinge Health gives you the tools you need to conquer back and joint pain, recover from injuries, prepare for surgery, and stay healthy and pain free.
-Depending on the treatment needed, this program offers access to physical therapists and health coaches along with motion sensor technology to guide you to the right care at the right time.
-For more information members can go to hingehealth.com/sisc .
+Depending on the treatment needed, this program offers access to physical therapists and health coaches along with motion sensor technology to guide you to the right care at the

 Benefits In-Network Out-Of-Network Home Health Care Home Health Care Visits from a Home Health Care Agency (Including intermittent skilled nursing services), including private duty nursing (benefit maximum of 100 combined visits per Benefit Period, up to 4 hours each visit, In- and Out-of-Network combined) The limit does not apply to Home Infusion Therapy or Home Dialysis.
 The limit includes Therapy Services (e.g., physical, speech, occupational, cardiac and pulmonary rehabilitation given as part of the Home Health Care benefit.
-The Plan will pay the lesser of the benefit maximum or th No Coinsurance after Deductible No Coinsurance after Deductible \$150 per day benefit maximum not to exceed the maximum allowed amount Providers may also bill you for any charges over the Plan' maximum.
-Dialysis No Coinsurance after Deductible No Coinsurance after Deductible \$350 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum or th Providers may also bill you for any charges over the Plan' maximum.
-Home Infusion Therapy/Chemotherapy No Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum or th Providers may also bill you for any charges over the Plan' maximum.
+10% Coinsurance after Deductible No Coinsurance after Deductible \$150 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum or the Providers may also bill you for any charges over the Plan's maximum. • Dialysis 10% Coinsurance after Deductible No Coinsurance after Deductible \$350 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum or the Providers may also bill you for any charges over the Plan's maximum.
+Home Infusion Therapy/Chemotherapy 10% Coinsurance after Deductible No Coinsurance after Deductible \$600 per day benefit maximum not to exceed the maximum allowed amount The Plan will pay the lesser of the benefit maximum or the Providers may also bill you for any charges over the Plan's maximum.

-Benefits In-Network Out-Of-Network Hospice Care Home Hospice Care No Copayment, Deductible or Coinsurance No Coinsurance after Deductible Bereavement No Copayment, Deductible or Coinsurance No Coinsurance after Deductible Inpatient Hospice No Copayment, Deductible or Coinsurance No Coinsurance after Deductible Outpatient Hospice No Copayment, Deductible or Coinsurance No Coinsurance after Deductible Respite Care No Copayment, Deductible or Coinsurance No Coinsurance after Deductible Out-of-Network Providers may also bill you for any charges over the Plan's Maximu m Allowed Amount.
+Benefits In-Network Out-Of-Network Hospice Care Home Hospice Care No Copayment, Deductible, or Coinsurance No Coinsurance after Deductible Bereavement No Copayment, Deductible, or Coinsurance No Coinsurance after Deductible Inpatient Hospice No Copayment, Deductible, or Coinsurance No Coinsurance after Deductible Outpatient Hospice No Copayment, Deductible, or Coinsurance No Coinsurance after Deductible Respite Care No Copayment, Deductible, or Coinsurance No Coinsurance after Deductible

+Out-of-Network Providers may also bill you for any charges over the Plan's Maximum Allowed Amount.